What is Documentary Family Photography?

 Why take photos at home?

 I love shooting in your homes.
 Everyone is relaxed and comfortable, the kids are happy to settle into their routines, read a book and play with their toys.
 They’ll forget I’m there in no time, and that’s when the magic happens.
-Day in the Life sessions are a way to take a snap shot of your everyday life, I encourage you to take the dog for a walk, make pancakes, have bath time.
+Real Life sessions are a way to take a snap shot of your everyday life, I encourage you to take the dog for a walk, make pancakes, have bath time.
 I’m happy to document it all for you!

 How do we prepare our home?